 The USS Oklahoma Memorial, an installation of 429 stone uprights, one for each man who lost his life aboard the battleship, is located near the entrance to the Missouri.

-The Pacific Aviation Museum
+The Pearl Harbor Aviation Museum

 When visiting all the naval exhibits in and around Pearl Harbor, one can easily forget that some crucial parts of the fighting didn’t happen on the water, but in the air.
-The Pacific Aviation Museum is a military aviation enthusiast’s dream.
+The Pearl Harbor Aviation Museum is a military aviation enthusiast’s dream.
 With two hangars full of aircraft from almost a century of aviation, the museum invites you to take a closer look at the history of the military applications of flight.
 The museum is also a great place for a lunch break, with the Laniakea Café offering light meals and drinks.

 Remember to start your tour early in the day to ensure you get tickets for the USS Arizona Memorial program and to give you plenty of time to visit all of the sites at Pearl Harbor.
 Wear comfortable shoes, a hat, and sun block.
 Don’t forget your photo ID and leave all bags behind, as you are not allowed to bring them into Pearl Harbor.